 Skip to main content

 Ayoush Lazikani is a SEDA-accredited tutor, teaching and lecturing in Old English and Middle English.
-As a researcher, Ayoush specializes in the Global Middle Ages, the history of emotions, and the natural world, and she has published widely in these areas.
+As a researcher, Ayoush specializes in the Global Middle Ages, the history of emotions, and the natural world, and she has published widely in these areas: she is the author of three books and over twenty essays.
 If you would like to hear Ayoush talk about her work, you may be interested in this podcast for the Cambridge Centre for International Research.
+You can also hear her talk about author Julian of Norwich on The Medieval Women’s Writing podcast.

 Ayoush’s first book, Cultivating the Heart: Feeling and Emotion in Twelfth- and Thirteenth-Century Religious Texts (University of Wales Press, 2015), studies the languages of feeling—especially the interrelated affections of compassion, love, and sorrow—in texts and church wall paintings.

-She has also published numerous essays in the Journal of Medieval Religious Cultures, the Journal of Medieval Monastic Studies, Leeds Studies in English, and various edited collections; and she is an Associate Editor for the Palgrave Encyclopedia of Medieval Women’s Writing in the Global Middle Ages.
+She has also published many essays in Medium Ævum, the Journal of Medieval Religious Cultures, the Journal of Medieval Monastic Studies, Leeds Studies in English, and various edited collections, with a forthcoming essay in the Chaucer Review; and she is an Associate Editor for the Palgrave Encyclopedia of Medieval Women’s Writing in the Global Middle Ages.